earl-nicholson/bravo-test-repo/bravo-test-repo.md

 - cd ..

-here is a random update to test
+here is a random update to test to verify git and github are linked